coder/coder/examples/aws-linux/README.md

 ---
-name: Develop in Linux on AWS
+name: Develop in Linux on AWS EC2
-description: Get started with Linux development on AWS.
+description: Get started with Linux development on AWS EC2.
 tags: [cloud, aws]
 ---